← All Resources

 Cognitive Performance

-A landmark study published in the journal Sleep found that after two weeks of sleeping 6 hours per night, cognitive performance was equivalent to someone who had been awake for 48 hours straight.
-Reaction time, working memory, and decision-making all deteriorated progressively with each day of restricted sleep, even though participants reported feeling only slightly sleepy.
-The subjective feeling of adaptation is an illusion — the impairment is real and measurable.
+This one stopped me cold when I first read it: a study in the journal Sleep found that after two weeks of sleeping 6 hours per night, cognitive performance was equivalent to being awake for 48 hours straight.
+Reaction time, working memory, decision-making — all deteriorated progressively, even though participants said they felt only slightly sleepy.
+The feeling of adaptation is an illusion.
+The impairment is measurable and real.

 Metabolic Health

-Sleep deprivation directly impacts metabolic function.
-Research published in the Annals of Internal Medicine found that just four nights of sleeping 4.5 hours reduced insulin sensitivity by 16%, shifting healthy young adults toward prediabetic blood sugar regulation.
-Other studies show that sleeping less than 7 hours increases levels of ghrelin (the hunger hormone) by 15% and decreases leptin (the satiety hormone) by 15%, creating a hormonal profile that promotes overeating, particularly of high-carbohydrate, calorie-dense foods.
+Sleep deprivation hits your metabolism hard.
+Research in the Annals of Internal Medicine found that just four nights of 4.5-hour sleep reduced insulin sensitivity by 16% — shifting healthy young adults toward prediabetic blood sugar levels.
+Other studies show that under 7 hours increases ghrelin (hunger hormone) by 15% and decreases leptin (satiety hormone) by 15%.
+That hormonal shift makes you hungrier, especially for high-carb, calorie-dense foods.
+If you've ever demolished a bag of chips after a bad night's sleep, now you know why.

 Cardiovascular Risk

-A meta-analysis of 15 prospective studies covering over 470,000 participants found that sleeping less than 6 hours per night was associated with a 48% increased risk of developing or dying from coronary heart disease and a 15% increased risk of stroke.
-The mechanism involves elevated cortisol, increased inflammation (measured by CRP), and higher blood pressure — all of which accelerate atherosclerosis.
+The cardiovascular data is striking.
+A meta-analysis of 15 studies covering 470,000+ participants found that under 6 hours of sleep was associated with a 48% increased risk of coronary heart disease and 15% increased risk of stroke.
+The mechanism: elevated cortisol, higher inflammation markers (CRP), and increased blood pressure — all of which accelerate atherosclerosis over time.

 Immune Function

-A study published in the Archives of Internal Medicine found that people who slept less than 7 hours were 2.9 times more likely to develop a cold when exposed to rhinovirus compared to those sleeping 8+ hours.
-Sleep deprivation reduces the production of cytokines (immune signaling proteins) and decreases the effectiveness of T-cells, the adaptive immune cells that target specific pathogens.
+Even your immune system takes a hit.
+A study in the Archives of Internal Medicine found that people sleeping under 7 hours were 2.9 times more likely to catch a cold when exposed to rhinovirus compared to 8+ hour sleepers.
+Less sleep means fewer cytokines (immune signaling proteins) and less effective T-cells — the cells your immune system uses to target specific threats.

 Sleep Debt: Can You Catch Up?

-Sleep debt is the cumulative gap between the sleep you need and the sleep you get.
-If you need 8 hours but sleep 6, you accumulate 2 hours of debt per night — 10 hours by Friday.
+Sleep debt is the gap between the sleep you need and what you actually get, accumulated over time.
+Need 8 hours but sleep 6?
+That's 2 hours of debt per night — 10 hours by Friday.

-The research on sleep debt recovery is nuanced.
-Short-term debt (a few days to a week) can be partially recovered with extended sleep on subsequent nights.
-A study in the journal Sleep found that weekend recovery sleep restored subjective alertness and some cognitive measures after a week of restriction.
-However, more recent research from Penn State suggests that chronic sleep debt (accumulated over weeks or months) cannot be fully repaid.
-The cognitive and metabolic consequences show lingering effects even after multiple nights of recovery sleep.
+The recovery research is nuanced.
+Short-term debt (a few days) can be partially recovered with extra sleep on subsequent nights.
+But Penn State research suggests that chronic sleep debt (accumulated over weeks or months) can't be fully repaid.
+The cognitive and metabolic damage shows lingering effects even after multiple nights of recovery sleep.
+You can't binge-sleep your way out of months of deprivation.

 Track your personal sleep debt with the Sleep Debt Calculator to understand your cumulative deficit.